suncoast-devs/handbook/lessons/js-dom/lecture.md

 This means:

-> The list item in the variable `firstListItem` should listen for a specific kind of event, in this case a `click` and when it happens, the browser will _CALL BACK_ our `handleClickSquare` function
+> The list item in the variable `firstListItem` should listen for a specific kind of event, in this case, a `click`, and when it happens, the browser will _CALL BACK_ our `handleClickSquare` function

 ---

-# There are a list of pre-defined events that the elements know about!
+# There is a list of pre-defined events that the elements know!

-Its a [long list](https://developer.mozilla.org/en-US/docs/Web/Events) but you don't need to know them all.
+It is a [long list](https://developer.mozilla.org/en-US/docs/Web/Events), but you don't need to know them all.

 ---